 Walk this way

-With a multitude of bush-covered hills and miles of stunning coastline, it’s not difficult to find an inspirational walking track with a view.
+With its bush-covered hills and miles of stunning coastline, it’s not difficult to find an inspirational Dunedin walking track with a view.
 Popular trails include the iconic ‘Organ Pipes’, the Pineapple Track, Bethunes Gully and even the Dunedin Town Belt, but the many spectacular beaches are an equally enticing options.
 Doctors Point beach at low tide allows for exploration of the secluded Mapoutahi Pā with a beautiful outlook onto Blueskin Bay and the northern coast.
 For a more urban walking experience, tag along with City Walks to be regaled with stories on Dunedin’s heritage and the regeneration of its many grand buildings.

 More Dunedin Walks